 The cross-section drawings display both visible and hidden components of a building; they are two-dimensional drawings.
 Consider that you are looking inside the building after cutting a portion of it in half along a vertical plane.
 It is a sectional or cross-sectional drawing.

 In simple words, assume you have a chocolate vanilla cake; when you see it as a whole, you can see the shape of the cake, such as round or square.
-But if you slice it, you can see the all layers of that cake.
+But if you slice it, you can see all the layers of that cake.

 The cross-section drawings help demonstrate how specific components of a building are put together.
 They can display items such as